qweri0p/bouncingcubething/README.md

 * drawbg

-These must be written in all lowercase or else they don't work.
+These must be written in all lowercase or else they won't work.